GuillaumeCisco/full-stack-recruitment-test-master/FOLLOW-UP.md

 ### Q) If you had more time, what further improvements or new features would you add?
 Better svg and css.
 Put defaultProps, propTypes.
-Put my own webpack bootstrap architecture with SSR, PRPL pattern, better HMR, Service Worker Precache, redux.
-But I thought it would be a bit overkill for this simple exercise.
+Put my own webpack bootstrap architecture with SSR, PRPL pattern, better HMR, Service Worker Precache, redux, redux-sagas, code splitting.
+But I think it would be a bit overkill for this simple exercise.
 I would have also liked using emotion, and redux-first-router.

 ### Q) Which parts are you most proud of?
 And why?